haltunbay/siemens.assignment/README.md

 - Angular and TypeScript for client-side code
 - Bootstrap and PrimeNg for layout and styling (normally one of them could do work but based on my previous experince I preferred Bootstrap 3 for layout and styling, but I benefit from Primeng features like typehead and modal confirmations.)
 - EntityFrameworkCore for Data access
 - SQLite for persistence layer.
-SQLite is preferred because it is stable, cross-platform, serverless.
+SQLite was preferred because it is stable, cross-platform, serverless.
 Fits perfectly to our project needs.
 - Swashbuckle Swagger for webapi testing
 - During development Visual Studio 2019 and Vs Code was used.

 ##  Application components.
 The application consist of two components.
 ### Backend Web API
-The  backend webapi is developed with ASP.NET Core and C#.
+The  backend webapi was developed with ASP.NET Core and C#.
 It provides rest inteface for CRUD operations.
 It is hosted on 5000 port by default.
 It provides following rest endpoints
 - get all customers, method: [get], route /customer
 - get single customer, method: [get], route /customer/single?firstName=&lastName=